Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 • The Street Glide is about 25 pounds lighter than the Road Glide, with a seat height of 26.1 inches compared to 29.5 inches.

-• A lighter bike increases your power-to-weight ratio and may give an acceleration advantage.
+• A lighter bike increases your power-to-lighter weight ratio and may give an acceleration advantage.

 • Regarding height, the larger Road Glide may be more comfortable, with more space between the handlebars and the seat.